IBM/Predictive-Industrial-Visual-Analysis/README.md

 In this developer journey, we will identify industrial equipment for various damages upon visual inspection by using machine learning classification techniques.
 Using Watson Visual Recognition, we will analyze the image against a trained classifier to classify oil and gas pipelines into six classifications - Normal, Burst, Corrosion, Damaged Coating, Joint Failure and Leak.
 For each image we will provide a percent match with each of the classifier, on how closely the image matches one of the damaged classification or the Normal classification.
 This data can then be used to create a dashboard to the pipelines needing immediate attention to no attention.

 The images data is stored in a Cloundant database which makes it easier to connect remote devices (including drones) to capture images.
-The database can be used to store different properties of the images like location and description.
+The database can store different properties of the images like location and description.
 This journey demonstrates IBM Cloud Functions (OpenWhisk) to trigger microservice as an image is added to the Cloudant database.
 The microservice performs the Visual Recognition analysis and updates the Cloudant database with the analysis data.
-This journey presents the analysis result in a web app with a dashboard showing the attention required for the equipment in each image.

 When the reader has completed this journey, they will understand how to: